Pool Plaster VS Paint

 It can be very appealing to pool owners to look towards paint as the cheapest possible interior surface option for their concrete pool.
 Who has $10,000 to plaster a pool when you could paint that same pool for less than half this amount.
 Potentially you could do it for even less than this if you endeavor to paint the pool yourself as opposed to hiring a professional.
 While this might seem like a great cost saving idea, there is more to consider than just applying the new surface layer to the pool.

-Pool Plaster - Pool plaster lasts on average between 7 to 12 years before needing to be resurfaced.
+Pool Plaster - Pool plaster lasts on average between 7 to 12 years before needing to be resurfaced with some variance for plaster that will last longer and shorter for various reasons.
 Pool plaster can be applied over old, existing pool plaster so long as the old layer is not delaminated from the base shell layer.
 This means that you will get between 15 to 25 years out of only two coats of plaster in your pool.
 This would put your interior surface costs at around $12,000 to $20,000 over the course of 25 years.

 Pool Paint - There are 3 types of concrete pool paint and each of them have differing costs, application requirements, and service life expectations.
 On average a pool paint will last between 3 - 7 years depending on the type of paint you choose.
 Acrylic paint has the shortest life of only 2 - 4 years, where epoxy has the longest life of 5 - 7 years.
 Rubber based paint is somewhere in between these two.
 This means that if a pool cost around $3000 to $5000 to paint, and to maintain the pool surface for 25 years would take, at best, three or four applications of paint, then your cost to paint your pool for 25 years would be around $12,000 to $17,500.